PhiProven/conference-website/_talks/invited/invited-michael_rathjen.md

 ---
-name: Upper bounds for the strength of the graph minor theorem and friends.
+name: Upper bounds for the strength of the graph minor theorem and friends
 speakers:
   - Michael Rathjen
 categories: